Coopydood/ultimate-macOS-KVM/README.md

 $ sudo systemctl enable libvirtd
 ```
 > [!WARNING]
-> This command requires superuser priviledges.
+> This command requires superuser privileges.

 and/or check the status of the daemon with